The Problem:

 Within her critique lies the answer: rather than look to sources that look and feel like the traditional advertising model, the answer is not just looking for replacement sources, but also rethinking news organizations altogether.
 Maybe news should not be thought of primarily as a media business, but as content business.
 If it is content, the question then becomes who is looking for and motivated to invest in engaging news content?

 Can The News Be Fixed?
-An Interview With Disney's Bob Iger | The Problem With Jon Stewart
+An Interview With Disney CEO, Bob Iger | The Problem With Jon Stewart

 The New Model Isn’t Much Better

-• Creating locally-produced newsletters.
+• Producing locally-focused newsletters.

 • Developing locally-produced podcasts.